janneshopman/runTimeChannelBudgets/README.md

 </pre>

 * The endTime and nu variables have to be set, see the template case for examples.
-* Budget terms are graphed with data of Vremand and Kuerten as a reference.
+* Budget terms are graphed with data of Vreman and Kuerten as a reference.
 * Resulting plots will be found in the "postProcess/results" directory.

 ## Contact & support